-Directors and Gender Diversity
+Directors and Gender Representation

-As at 31 December 2022, the Board of Directors of the Company comprised three male and one female Director.
-The appointment of any new Director is made in accordance with the Company's diversity policy as detailed on page 33.
+The Directors of the Company and their biographical details are set out on page 19.
+As at 31 December 2023, the Board of Directors of the Company comprised two male and two female Directors.
+The appointment of any new Director is made in accordance with the Company's diversity policy as detailed on page 29.